snowplow/scala-forex/README.md

 'nowishCacheSize' is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.

 'nowishSecs' is the time configuration for near-live lookup.
-The exchange rate will be returned if its time stamp is within the range from [now - nowishSecs] to [now + nowishSecs].
+The exchange rate will be returned if its time stamp is less than or equal to 'nowishSecs' old.

 'eodCacheSize' is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.